jascosius/virtual-explorer/README.md

 ![Screenshot of the map](/readme/map.png)

+This project is the result of a master project at the University of Kiel.
+It will not be active developed in the near feature.

 ## Installation

 The webserver uses node.js to run.
 Make sure you install node.js and the packages listed in *package.json*.